NHSDigital/eps-devcontainers/README.md

 We build a base image based on mcr.microsoft.com/devcontainers/base:ubuntu-22.04 that other images are then based on

-The images have vsocde user setup as user 1001 so that they can be used in github actions

 The base image contains
  - latest os packages
  - asdf